dogecoin/dogecoin/CONTRIBUTING.md

 Dogecoin Core's default branch is intentionally a stable release, so that anyone downloading the code and compiling it gets a stable release.
-Active development occurs on branches named after the version they are targeting, for example the 1.14.4 branch is named `1.14.4-dev`.
-When raising PRs, please raise against the relevant development branch and **not** against the `master` branch.
+Active development occurs on the `master` branch.
+When raising PRs, please raise them against `master`.

 ## Contributor Workflow